speakeztech/mlir-tutorial/docs/tutorials/06-using-traits.md

 1. Mark your operations with standard properties
 2. Inherit decades of optimization work

 This is **leverage**.
-You're not building a compiler from scratch—you're plugging into existing infrastructure by declaring conformance to known contracts.
+You're not building a compiler from scratch, you're plugging into existing infrastructure by declaring conformance to known contracts.

 ## What Are Traits?